 The original Sooty glove puppet is on display in the ticket office.
 Find him in the first kiosk as you enter the pier at the left.

 Surviving the Weather

-In December 2013 the current owners, Sue & Peter Sedgwick, had to contend with one of the worst storms to hit the resort in the last few years.
+In December 2013, current owners Sue & Peter Sedgwick, had to contend with one of the worst storms to hit the resort in the last few years.
 The couple have invested much to renovate the iconic structure back to its former glory.
 Peter promised his wife that one day that he would buy the Pier for her and in 2011 this came true.
-They aim to bring back North Pier to its former Victorian look and realise that owning a Grade 2 listed building has many different issues to contend with.
+They aim to bring back North Pier to its former Victorian look and realise that owning a Grade 2 listed building has many different issues to wrestle with.